tinygraph/tinygraph/README.md

 # Development

-Use the self-contained and reproducible docker environment
+Use the self-contained and reproducible docker environment in the `tinygraph` directory

 ```bash
 make dev